Sports & Activities Club

 Monday, May 6-Friday, May10 we head up to the Sacramento River at JGW between Red Bluff and Redding.
 This is a beautiful park-like setting, and a perfect place to kick off your warmer weather camping.
 You can golf, hike, kayak and even arrange for a fishing trip on the river.
 You will catch a ton of fish.
 Promise!

-Finally, Clio River’s Edge will open mid-month.
-If you’re interested in heading up in June, or maybe even September, you can call them after Monday, April 15, or email in a request now.
-And, if you’d like to come on up but not camp, don’t forget the Blackbird Inn, or some of the other great lodging options in the Graeagle area.
+Clio River’s Edge is now open.
+If you’re interested, we will be there Monday, June 10-Friday, June 14.
+You can reserve online or call them.
+This is a great place to hike, swim, kayak, golf, fish and eat!
+What could be better?
+And, if you would like to come on up but not camp, don’t forget the Blackbird Inn, or some of the other great lodging options in the Graeagle area.

-For more information about how to ramble LOP style, please contact Cheryl Sinsel at [email protected] or (530)728-3103.
+For more information about how to ramble LOP style, contact Cheryl Sinsel at [email protected] or 728-3103.

 Ukes of the Pines